repository-band/The_Space_Between/05. Memory Leak/Memory Leak.md

 (Verse 1)
-There’s a black hole where my heart should be, Everything I give just disappears in me.
+There’s a black hole where my heart should be, Everything you give just disappears in me.
 I pour myself into the void,
-Watch it vanish, was I paranoid?
+Watch me vanish like a paranoid.

 (Pre-Chorus)
-I’m bleeding out but nothing fills,
+I’m bleeding out but nothing fills, rewriting scripts but lacking skills.
-The hunger never stops, it never will.

 (Chorus)
-Memory leak, black hole in my chest,
+Memory leak, a black hole in my chest,
 I give and give into the emptiness.
 Memory leak, am I enough for you?
 I give and give, I’m disappearing too.

 (Verse 2)
-You hold my hand but I’m already gone,
-Dissolving into nothing all along.
-I speak the words but they fall inside,
-Swallowed by the darker side.
+There’s a weight collapsing my center,
+Every thought dissolves into the fall.
+My own gravity pulls me under,
+Leaking into nothing, swallowing it all.

 (Pre-Chorus)
 I’m pouring out but running dry,
-The more I give, the less I try.
+The more I give, the more I die.

 (Chorus)
-Memory leak, black hole in my chest,
+Memory leak, a black hole in my chest,
 I give and give into the emptiness.
 Memory leak, am I enough for you?
 I give and give, I’m disappearing too.